dibe-sh/cleaner/docs/index.md

 - [Configuration Guide](configuration.md): Configuration options to customize cleanup behavior.
 - [Examples](examples.md): Practical examples to get you started quickly.

-Explore each section for detailed information on setting up and using the Cleaner App.
+Explore each section for detailed information on setting up and using the Cleaner.